Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Beer provides a small degree of nutritional benefits.
 The average 12 oz. beer with a 4% alcohol content includes:

-Additionally, there are trace amounts of micronutrients in beer, including potassium, magnesium, and sodium.
-It should not be considered a valid source of nutrition and most health experts believe the calories and carbohydrates in beer exceed the health benefits it provides.
+There are trace amounts of micronutrients in beer, including potassium, magnesium, and sodium.
+However, it’s not a valid source of nutrition.
+Most health experts also believe the calories and carbohydrates in beer exceed the health benefits it provides.

 Over 3 million people use BetterHelp.
 Their services are: